grantgambetta/ECS272-Final-Project/README.md

 The dashboard was created with an optimal resolution of 1920px x 950px.

 The aim of this project is to explore and understand the global evolution of terrorism in the last five decades (1970 to 2017).
-For this purpose we will use the public Global Terrorism Database (available at [Kaggle](https://www.kaggle.com/datasets/START-UMD/gtd)).
+For this purpose, we will use the public Global Terrorism Database (available at [Kaggle](https://www.kaggle.com/datasets/START-UMD/gtd)).

 To open the visualization system, follow the steps below